vermashobhit1994/C-Programming-Language/crack-the-interview-programs/generic-linked-list/README.md

-Please check README.md in edit view to check actual diagram.
+Please check README.md in edit/code/blame view to check actual diagram.

 This directory contains files that implements generic linked list .
 This is implemented using